jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 ## Objectives

 After completing this lab, you will be able to:

-* Use the provided Xilinx Design Constraint (XDC) file to constrain the timing of the circuit.

 * Elaborate on the design and understand the output.